GEDYSIntraWare/cordova-plugin-webview-switch/README.md

 # cordova-plugin-webview-switch

->Experimental plugin to switch the webview and origin at runtime.
-Please read warning before using it in production apps.
+## Experimental plugin to switch the webview and origin at runtime.

+> Please read warning and do not use it in production apps.

 # Attention :warning: